adilxrami/final_pizza/README.md

  It contains at least one class written by you that has both properties and methods.
 It uses __init__() to initialize the object's attributes (note that __init__() itself does not count as a method).

-File name for the class definition: models.py
+File name for the class definition “crud.py” class OrderService: ile name for the class definition: services/order_service.py (adjust if the path is different)

-Line number(s) for the class definition: 5-30
+Line number(s) for the class definition:
+Lines 4 to 39
+Name of two properties:
+self.Session
+(Internally used: engine, though it's not stored as an instance attribute) Name of two methods: get_regular_orders()

+delete_order(order_id)
-Name of two properties: size, toppings
+Name of two properties:

 Name of two methods: calculate_price(), add_topping()